ZeroMeOut/Adversarial-Training-Machine-Translation/README.md

 generator.predict("I just got in my head a little bit.", "/content/generator/checkpoint-1000")
 ```
 ## Contributing
-If you would like to contribute to this project, we welcome contributions from the community.
+If you would like to contribute to this project, I welcome contributions from the community.
 Here's how you can get involved:

 1. Fork the repository on GitHub.
 2. Clone your fork locally.